Dental Marketing Ideas To Attract More Patients

 Marketing your dental practice can be overwhelming.
 The opportunities to engage potential patients are broad and the decision on your strategy has perhaps never been so confusing.

-But one thing is absolutely clear and that is people are turning to their smartphone and Google searches to find a dentist (and general health service provider).
+But one thing is clear, and that is people are turning to their smartphone and Google searches to find a dentist (and general health service provider).

 This is confirmed in a Google Report titled ‘Micro-Moments Guide: How Australians Find and Choose Health Services‘.

-Let’s take a quick look at the findings and then I’ll go into detail about some of the online marketing strategies and tactics you should be using to promote your practice.
+Let’s take a quick look at the findings and then I’ll go into detail about some of the digital marketing strategies and tactics you should be using to promote your practice.